VA Disability Glossary – Key Terms Every Veteran Should Know

 -

-If you file a claim within one year of separation from service, your effective date may go back to your date of discharge
+If you file a claim within one year of separation from service, your effective date may be the day after discharge.

-If you submit an Intent to File, your effective date can be protected as long as the full claim is filed within 1 year of the intent
+If you submit an Intent to File, your effective date can be protected as long as the full claim is filed within 1 year of the form submission.

-Appeals that result in increased ratings or service connection may preserve the original effective date if the appeal is continuous and timely
+Appeals for increased ratings or service connection may preserve the original effective date if the appeal is continuous and timely.

 -

-It’s crucial for veterans to understand the the effective date can be different than the date they filed the claim, and it may be possible to argue for an earlier effective date
+It is crucial for veterans to understand that the effective date can be different than the date they filed the claim, and it may be possible to argue for an earlier effective date.

-The VA’s decision on the effective date can significantly impact the amount of back pay a veteran receives
+The VA’s decision on the effective date can significantly impact the amount of retroactive pay a veteran receives.

 -

 The effective date determines how far back the VA will pay you.
 For example, if your effective date is June 1, 2023, and your claim is approved on June 1, 2025, you may receive two years of back pay.
-But if a mistake or delay changes the effective date, you could lose thousands in benefits.
-That’s why filing correctly—and on time—is so important.
+But if a mistake or delay changes the effective date, you could lose a part of your benefits.
+That is why filing correctly—and on time—is so important.

 A VA-accredited representative can help ensure your effective date is protected and, if necessary, fight to restore an earlier one through appeals.
-We have attorney’s and representatives here at Greene & Marusak that can help you out with this.
+We have attorneys and representatives here at Greene & Marusak who can help you out with this.

 Give us a call at (844) 483-8737